 Dynamex is now the law of the land in California: California workers are presumptively employees for purposes of the Wage Orders; to overcome that presumption, hirers are required to meet the incredibly broad and difficult-to-overcome “ABC test” in order to establish that the worker is an independent contractor.
 The next big question was whether the ABC test would apply outside the Wage Order context.

 The Court of Appeal in Garcia v.
-Border Transportation Group, LLC, 2018 WL 5118546 (Cal.
-Ct.
+Border Transportation Group, LLC, 28 Cal.
 App.
-4th Dist. no. D072521 (Oct.
+5th 558 (4th Dist.
+Oct.
 22, 2018), as modified (Nov.
-13, 2018)) (slip op. linked here), held that the ABC test applies only to claims under the Wage Orders, while the multifactor Borello test applies to other claims.
+13, 2018)) (Google Scholar link here) (page citations below are to the slip opinion—the available version at the time this post was written), held that the ABC test applies only to claims under the Wage Orders, while the multifactor Borello test applies to other claims.
 The court also held that part C of the test requires that the employer show the worker was actually engaged in an independent business for himself or herself—not merely that the worker had the ability to do so.

 The ABC test was established by the California Supreme Court in Dynamex Operations West v.
 Superior Court, 4 Cal.
 5th 903 (Apr.
 30, 2018) (read my discussion of Dynamex here).
 Under the ABC test in misclassification cases, in determining whether the defendant “suffered or permitted” the work (which establishes an employment relationship under the Wage Orders), all workers in California are presumed employees, and the burden is on the employer to overcome the presumption by proving that (A) the worker was actually free from control and direction re the performance of the work, (B) the work performed is outside the hirer's normal usual course of business, and (C) the worker is customarily engaged in an independent business of the same nature as the work performed.
 Dynamex, 4 Cal.
 5th at 916-17, 957.